FortinetCloudCSE/FortiDevOps/content/01Cloud101/aws.md

 ### EC2 Instance Access

+You can see that there are two instances.
+The one you created and the other one that was created automatically for you.

 There are several ways for us to access the instance.
 We will use the AWS Console to do that.

-Right click on the instance name and choose `Connect`
+Right click on the instance name (FortiCNAPP-UbuntuInstance) and choose `Connect`

 ![](img/aws-4.png)